elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-4-troubleshoot-storage-performance-and-connectivity.md

 > *   Encapsulation of the entire virtual machine state in a single directory
 > *   Support for VMware vSphere Storage APIs – Array Integration (VAAI)

-Also from &#8220;<a href="http://www.vmware.com/files/pdf/techpaper/VMFS-5_Upgrade_Considerations.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMFS-5_Upgrade_Considerations.pdf']);">VMware vSphere VMFS-5 Upgrade Considerations</a>&#8220;:
+Also from "<a href="http://www.vmware.com/files/pdf/techpaper/VMFS-5_Upgrade_Considerations.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMFS-5_Upgrade_Considerations.pdf']);">VMware vSphere VMFS-5 Upgrade Considerations</a>":

 > **VMFS-5 Enhancements**
 > The following is a complete list of enhancements made in VMFS-5.
 > **New Unified 1MB File Block Size**
 > Earlier versions of VMFS used 1, 2, 4 or 8MB file blocks.
 These larger blocks were needed to create large files (>256GB).
 These different file blocks sizes are no longer needed to create large files on VMFS-5.
 Very large files can now be created on VMFS-5 using the new unified 1MB file blocks.
 Earlier versions of VMFS will still have to use larger file blocks to create large files.
 > **Large Single Extent Volumes**
-> In earlier versions of VMFS, the largest single extent was 2TB &#8211; 512 bytes.
+> In earlier versions of VMFS, the largest single extent was 2TB - 512 bytes.
 An extent is a partition on which one can place a VMFS.
 To create a 64TB VMFS-5, one needed to create 32 x 2TB extents/partitions and join them together.
 With VMFS-5, this limit for a single extent/partition has been increased to 64TB.
 This significantly reduces the management overhead when using very large VMFS volumes.
 > **Smaller Sub-Blocks**
 > VMFS-5 introduces smaller sub-blocks.
 Sub-blocks are now 8KB rather than 64KB as used in the earlier versions.
 With VMFS-5, small files (< 8KB, but > 1KB) in size will consume only 8KB rather than 64KB.
 This will reduce the amount of disk space stranded by small files.
 Also, there are many more sub-blocks in VMFS-5 than there were in VMFS-3 (32,000 on VMFS-5 compared to approximately 4,000 on VMFS-3).
 > **Small File Support**